LogoLogo

 2. The example project uses the 'orthographic' library for ease of following the player with the orthographic camera script camera-/orthographic/camera.script in main.collection.

-A new Defold project would require the 'pb' library and the PP Defold SDK itself, which would act as a dependency 'pp'.
+A new Defold project would require the 'pb' and 'websocket' libraries, as well as the PP Defold SDK itself, which would act as a dependency 'pp'.
 Dependencies can be viewed and edited.

 1. In the 'Assets' pane, open the game.project file.